MoAwadeen/InnoCanvas/TROUBLESHOOTING.md

 - Check if you've hit any rate limits

 ### AI Generation Fails
-- Verify your Google AI API key is valid
+- Verify your OpenAI API key is valid
 - Check if you've exceeded API quotas
-- Ensure the API key has access to Gemini models
+- Ensure the API key has access to GPT models

 ### Storage Issues
 - Create a 'logos' bucket in Supabase Storage